bitquery/graphql-docs/docs/Examples/cosmos/transfers.md

 Our Cosmos Transfers API provides all the information about token transfers happened on Cosmos Blockchain.

-## Get Transfers by a Specific Signer, Arranged by Timestamp and Value
+## Get Cosmos Transfers by Signer Sorted by Time and Value

 ```
 {